 Duolingo developed the Duolingo English Test as a convenient and accurate way for English learners to certify their English level.
 There are many reasons why people need to show their English language proficiency, such as applying to university or getting a job.

 The goal of the test is to measure the test taker’s English proficiency and estimate how well they can use language to communicate their ideas.
 Their overall proficiency is reported on a 160-point scale that aligns with the CEFR.
-Today we are sharing a new feature that will be coming soon to the test: subscores!
+Today we are sharing a new feature of the test: subscores!

 Why add subscores?